FAll 2026 applications are now open! Apply by june 30, 2026

 Residents of single-family homes and townhomes may apply for up to 2 trees and/or shrubs*.

-- 2026 Spring Tree Canopy Equity Program Application (see note below)
+- Tree Canopy Equity Program Application (see note below)

 NOTE: *Shrubs are only available through the Tree Canopy Equity Program.
 The equity program application is for residents of the following neighborhoods only: Arlington Mill, Arlington View, Aurora Highlands, Barcroft, Buckingham, Columbia Heights, Glebewood, Glencarlyn, Green Valley, John M Langston, Long Branch Creek, Penrose, and Radnor/Ft.
 Myer Heights.